 - Promotion by regional office staff and volunteers and by word of mouth

 - Monthly publication of the Research Insider

 Award Activation and ManagementApplicants who are to receive awards are notified by e-mail and the process of award activation begins.
-This includes an agreement with the American Heart Association that they will complete the proposed research.
-This is the legal contract between the association and the institution receiving association funds on behalf of a principal investigator.
+This includes an agreement with the American Heart Association that they will complete the proposed research -- the legal contract between the association and the institution receiving funds on behalf of a principal investigator.
 Association awards are administered through the institution (typically a university or medical school) where the awardee works.
 The institution is responsible for seeing that the research is properly conducted.
-Awardees must submit annual progress and expenditure reports for review by the sponsoring association research committee.
+Awardees must submit annual progress and expenditure reports to the AHA.